upstate-csci-238-master/project-2-geolocation/README.md

 This program focuses on using structs, arrays, strings and file I/O. You will create an array of structs to store location information for various places of interest.
 The target application is something like Google Maps where a user can make requests such as asking for restaurants that are near a certain location.

 # Part A: Location Data
 ## NOTE: THIS IS DUE BEFORE THE PROGRAM SO YOUR TEACHER CAN COMPILE THE FINAL TEST FILE WITH EVERYONE'S DATA.
-YOU WILL SUBMIT THIS IN BLACKBOARD AT LEAST 5 DAYS BEFORE THE PROGRAM DUE DATE.
+YOU WILL SUBMIT THIS IN BLACKBOARD BY THE DUE DATE.
 That will give your teacher time to combine everyone's data and give you all a complete file to test with.

 The code we are writing will be more interesting to use if we have a lot of data to work with.
 Companies like Google have invested significant resources in identifying places of interest and recording their names, addresses, and locations along with some tags that are relevant for searching.
 We don’t have the resources of a company like Google, but we have a lot of students.
 So we will use a crowdsourcing approach by having each student provide information for at least 10 places of interest in the general Greenville/Spartanburg area.
 You can include any place that you think an Upstate student would be likely to go.